 - Somatic symptom disorder

-- Unspecified somatic symptom and related disorder
+- Unspecified somatic symptom and related disorders

 - Conversion disorder (functional neurological symptom disorder)